IDMNYU/DMUY1143_A_IdeationPrototyping_Spring2021_Bennett/Future_weeklyBrief.md

 #### Semester week 7 | Week 2: Go deeper

+0. Revisit the Card Sorting exercise if you are not happy with the results from last time.
+Remember, each step goes more deeply than the last.
+Mix and match the cards to generate various ideas.

 1. Take key discoveries that you are gravitating towards from your mind maps, and further explore those explicitly and more deeply through concept maps.
 Explore the relationships and meanings behind these concepts.
 This should be larger, explorative and thoughtful.

 Post the visuals to your blog along with a written reflection about what was generated and how things have developed.